 - Entrance Counseling and Master Promissory Note (MPN)

-First time borrowers must complete entrance counseling and sign a Master Promissory Note (promising to pay back your loan).
+First-time borrowers must complete entrance counseling and sign a Master Promissory Note (promising to pay back their loan).
 Both can be done at studentaid.gov. - Enroll in at least 6 Program Applicable credits.

 Aid Processing Status